krahets/hello-algo/en/docs/chapter_data_structure/classification_of_data_structure.md

 !!! tip

-    It is worth noting that comparing memory to an Excel spreadsheet is a simplified analogy.
-The actual working mechanism of memory is quite complex, involving concepts such as address space, memory management, cache mechanisms, virtual memory, and physical memory.
+    It should be noted that comparing memory to an Excel spreadsheet is only a simplified analogy.
+The actual workings of memory are much more complex, involving concepts such as address space, memory management, cache mechanisms, virtual memory, and physical memory.

 Memory is a shared resource for all programs.
 When a block of memory is occupied by a program, it usually cannot be used by other programs at the same time. **Therefore, in the design of data structures and algorithms, memory resources are an important consideration**.
 For example, the peak memory occupied by an algorithm should not exceed the remaining free memory of the system; if there is a lack of contiguous large memory blocks, then the data structure chosen must be able to be stored in dispersed memory spaces.

-As shown in the figure below, **physical structure reflects the way data is stored in computer memory**, and can be divided into contiguous space storage (arrays) and dispersed space storage (linked lists).
-The two physical structures exhibit complementary characteristics in terms of time efficiency and space efficiency.
+As shown in the figure below, **physical structure reflects the way data is stored in computer memory**.
+It can be divided into contiguous-space storage (arrays) and dispersed-space storage (linked lists).
+At a low level, physical structure determines how data is accessed, updated, inserted, and deleted.
+These two physical structures exhibit complementary characteristics in terms of time efficiency and space efficiency.

 ![Contiguous space storage and dispersed space storage](classification_of_data_structure.assets/classification_phisical_structure.png)